MicrosoftDocs/visualfsharpdocs/docs/conceptual/walkthrough-accessing-a-sql-database-by-using-type-providers-and-entities-[fsharp].md

 ---
-title: Walkthrough: Accessing a SQL Database by Using Type Providers and Entities (F#)
+title: Walkthrough - Accessing a SQL Database by Using Type Providers and Entities (F#)
-description: Walkthrough: Accessing a SQL Database by Using Type Providers and Entities (F#)
+description: Walkthrough - Accessing a SQL Database by Using Type Providers and Entities (F#)
 keywords: visual f#, f#, functional programming
 author: dend
 manager: danielfe